 5. Pomepii, Italy

-Pompeii is a the ruins of a huge ancient Roman city, and in good condition too due to the fact that it was covered with ash after the eruption of Mt Vesuvius in 79 AD and preserved just the way it was.
-As many of the streets, buildings and murals are in such good condition you can sense how a Roman town may have functioned.
+Pompeii is the ruins of a huge ancient Roman city, and in good condition too due to the fact that it was covered with ash after the eruption of Mt Vesuvius in 79 AD and preserved just the way it was.
+As many of the streets, buildings, and murals are in such good condition you can sense how a Roman town may have functioned.

 6. Ephesus, Selçuk, Turkey